Yorko/yorko.github.io/_posts/2023-10-20-scaling-laws-near-dups.md

 With my prototype, we first developed a near-duplicate detection solution at Elsevier and then collaborated with STM to [roll it out](https://www.stm-assoc.org/stm-integrity-hub-launches-new-research-integrity-tool/) for all publishers.

 Internally, at Elsevier, we measured that around 4% of manuscripts have a near-duplicate submitted earlier.
-Prior to scaling the algorithm to all journals by all major publishers, are reasonable question we asked was: **As we increase the set of papers under consideration, how does the percentage of those having at least one near-duplicate change?**.
-Apparently, if we'd expect it to stay at 4% that's one story, but if we expect to have 20% of near-dups, that's a completely different story.
+Prior to scaling the algorithm to all journals by all major publishers, a reasonable question we asked was: **As we increase the set of papers under consideration, how does the percentage of those having at least one near-duplicate change?** Apparently, if we'd expect it to stay at 4% that's one story, but if we expect to have 20% of near-dups, that's a completely different story.

 ## Mathematical problem formulation